Buy Units

 State Model

-The same share moves through different visible states as it progresses from ownership into claim participation.
+The same protocol unit moves through different visible states as it progresses from ownership into claim participation.

 State